Top Ten Things to Do

 San Francisco attractions range from the whimsical to the luxurious, the botanical to the industrial.
-How will you know just what to choose during your stay at Hotel Bijou?
+How will you know just what to choose during your stay?
 Don’t worry—we can help!
-Read on for our list of our top ten things to do in San Francisco.
+Read on for our list of our top ten things to do near our Union Square hotel.

 - Ride a cable car: Our boutique hotel is located just steps from the BART station on Powell St. giving you access to the famous cable cars.
 What’s more quintessentially San Francisco than jumping on one of these “moving landmarks?”
 A cable car does sightseeing double duty, allowing you to see an integral piece of San Francisco history (running since the 19th century) while bringing you to other things to do in San Francisco.